Find on this page

 Therefore, there will be many lessons to be learnt from this crisis, also from an environmental point of view: The economic recovery after the pandemic needs to be environmentally friendly and sustainable; we must reduce pollution which is a major threat to human health, and we must put an end to the pressure on nature and natural resources.
 The sustainable recovery of the global economy after COVID-19 is not only an opportunity as many argue; it is a necessity to avoid the catastrophes.
 One may take it as a final warning to eventually take environmental protection seriously.

-It will not be easy; I have no illusion about it.
+It will not be easy; have no illusion about it.
 There is also the risk that the crisis and the enormous amounts of money which governments in a number of countries make available may be (mis-)used by powerful vested interests to go back to business-as-usual or even worse fossil economic practices.
-So, part of the future work will be to prevent such perverse practices, and many in civil society around the world, NGOs but also forward-looking businesses, are aware of that risk and try to watch it carefully.
+So, part of the future work will be to prevent perverse practices, and many in civil society around the world, NGOs but also forward-looking businesses, are aware of the risk and try to watch it carefully.
 Let us all do that.

 For all who see things this way, follow information and statements form international environmental organisations such as: